jcavera/subjective_time/README.md

 ## Python code construction and use

-This is python to this is an easy one.
+This is python so this is an easy one.
 First you'll need a python 3.10 (or later) environment on whatever machine you use.
 I've tested this on Windows 10/11 and Ubuntu 24.x.
 It should be fine anywhere since there's nothing particularly platform dependant in the code.
 The potential exception to what I just said: I do make use of Tkinter for graphics and that may not be appropriate if you're wanting to run this in an embedded system.
 All of the graphics calls are isolated to the App class in app_main.
 So